Bit Indexed Explicit Replication (bier) Internet Drafts

 Working Group: Bit Indexed Explicit Replication (bier)

-This document specifies optional procedures to optimize the handling of Bit Index Explicit Replication (BIER) incapable routers, by attaching (tethering) a BIER router to a BIER incapable router.
+This document specifies optional enhancements to optimize the support of Bit Index Explicit Replication (BIER) incapable routers in a BIER domain by attaching (tethering) a BIER router to a BIER incapable router, including procedures and ISIS/OSPF/BGP signaling extensions.

 BIER BFD

-Authors: Quan Xiong, Greg Mirsky, fangwei hu, Chang Liu
+Authors: Quan Xiong, Greg Mirsky, fangwei hu, Chang Liu, Gyan Mishra

 Working Group: Bit Indexed Explicit Replication (bier)